 Discussion sections are a valuable part of this course and serve to clarify, emphasize and expand points that have been introduced in lecture.
-The IAs will craft each meeting to include opportunities for review, discussion, and expansion on particularly timely topics.
-There will be no sections the first week of class.
-Please attend the section you are assigned to so that the class sizes are manageable for the IAs.
-All sections will be held in person.
+Songlin will craft each meeting to include opportunities for review, discussion, and expansion on particularly timely topics.
+They will occur each Wednesday from 11-11:50am.
+Zoom information for the discussion sections is found on Zoom link in Canvas.